 Family: woody, aromatic, gourmand

-Notes: bergamot, mandarin, rosemary, orange blossom, bitter almond, rum, apple, rose, tonka bean, vanilla, vetiver, cedarwood, patchouli, leather note
+Notes: bergamot, mandarin, rosemary, orange blossom, bitter almond, rum, green apple, rose, tonka bean, vanilla, vetiver, cedarwood, patchouli, leather note

 Amaretto and black wood